Eitan-Leviev/Memoric/README.md

   </h1>
 <h3 align="center">

-Noumeric - practice your numeric memory.
+Noumeric   -   improve your numeric memorizing ability
   </h3>

 ## General

-This mobile app is a personal project aiming to help myself practicing advanced memory techniques that are taught by the international memory expert Eran Katz.
+This mobile app is developed for a personal porpuse - to easily and independently practice some advanced memory techniques that I learned from the international memory expert Eran Katz.

-In the future, the app will also support a practice of imagery memory, dates, phone numbers and more .
+In the future, this app will also support a practice of imagery memory, dates, phone numbers and more.

 In addition, it will be adjusted to help everyone :
 - Children who want to enhance cognitive skills
 - Memory enthusiasts who want to proceed to the next level
 - Adults who want to keep the mind sharp